 Description: With over 1800 species of birds, Peru is second only to Colombia in bird richness.
-MTAE is offering our second Peru birding Grand Tour.
+MTAE is offering a Peru birding Grand Tour.
 This trip is limited to 5 persons only.
 You will need to be physically fit and able to handle high elevations, accustomed to a bit of roughing it, early rising, heat and humidity, cold and snow, and of course have a passion for birds.

 Itinerary: September is a fine time for birding in Peru.
 Austral migrants are still present, but getting ready to head south for the summer breeding season, and boreal migrants are already showing up to spend the northern winter.
 September is well into the Amazonian dry season, so rain-outs will be unlikely, and all-day rains will probably be non-existent.